 Responsibility for collection of each child lies with the parents who should authorise any changes of collection or contact numbers, to the nursery in writing as soon as possible.
-Alternative contact numbers should be given on each child's admission form and all "authorised collectors" must be over 18 years.
+Alternative contact numbers should be given on each child's admission form and all "authorised collectors" must be over 18 years; this can be reviewed with parents at the session leader's discretion.
 The alternative contact person should visit nursery with the parents and be introduced to the staff on or around the child's start day, it is also helpful to provide nursery with a photograph of your additional contacts.